HKU-BAL/Governome/README.md

 ## Data Preprocessing

 In Governome, we process whole-genome data based on VCF (Variant Call Format) files.
+We have chosen `1000 Genomes dataset` for benchmarking, and you can download the individual list [here](http://www.bio8.cs.hku.hk/governome/Individuals/).
 Specifically, considering that the original VCF files can be overly cumbersome, we provide a simplified version that only retains the rsID and genotype columns.
 You can download this simplified data [here](http://www.bio8.cs.hku.hk/governome/Plaintext_Data/) or the preprocessed version [here](http://www.bio8.cs.hku.hk/governome/Segments_Enc_Data/).
 If you find the whole-genome data too large, you can download a simplified version based on `chromosome 20` from [here](http://www.bio8.cs.hku.hk/governome/chr20/Plaintext_Data/).
 Please note that, at this moment, modify the `Seg_num` in `./auxiliary/params.go` to `1024` or `2048`.

 In Governome, data is stored in encrypted form.
 If you have already downloaded the preprocessed data, please ignore this step.
 To encrypt the raw data, you need to run the following command: